honeypieio/shrubcoop.org/content/recipe-homemade-ricotta-cheese.md

-description = "A beginners guide to making cheese from home. " draft = true tags = [] title = "Recipe: Homemade Ricotta Cheese " type = "news"
+description = "A beginners guide to making cheese from home. " draft = true tags = [] title = "Workshop Recipe: Make your own ricotta cheese! " type = "news"

 +++
-This recipe is really easy, a great starting point for those of you that have never made cheese at home before, and can give you great results in the first attempt!
+This recipe goes with our upcoming online workshop on Tuesday 5th May 2020.
+In the workshop you'll learn how to make ricotta using easy to find ingredients at home.
+This recipe is a great starting point for those of you that have never made cheese at home before, and offers great results even after the first attempt!

 ##### **Ingredients:**